-On March 3, 2000, our management determined that it was in the best interests of Globalwise to sell the assets and liabilities of our vending machine business and we formalized an agreement to sell the assets and liabilities to Brent Nelson, our then President and Director.
+On March 3, 2000, our management determined that it was in the best interests of Globalwise to sell the q assets and liabilities of our vending machine business and we formalized an agreement to sell the assets and liabilities to Brent Nelson, our then President and Director.
 In June 2000 Mr. Nelson exchanged 150,000 shares of Globalwise common stock held by him to purchase these assets and liabilities.
 The shares were valued at \$62,306 based upon the value of our total current assets, which included equipment and inventory, less our total current liabilities as of March 2000 date.
 This transaction was negotiated between related parties without "arms length" bargaining and as a result the terms of this transaction may be different than transactions between unrelated parties.
 In July 2000, Mr. Nelson resigned as President and Director to pursue other interests.
 We subsequently canceled and returned the 150,000 shares to our treasury.

 On July 13, 2000, an aggregate of 20,000 shares were issued to our directors and officers in consideration for their services performed and to be performed in those positions.
 10,000 shares valued at approximately \$2,500 were issued to Don Mayer and 10,000 shares valued at approximately \$2,500 were issued to Anita Patterson.
 This transaction was negotiated between related parties without "arms length" bargaining and as a result the terms of this transaction may be different than transactions between unrelated parties.
-Currently, these officers and directors do not actively oversee any business operations and spend approximately an average of five (5) hours each month on corporate matters.
-However, they have expended time and effort for corporate matters, such as, completion of the change of domicile merger, the gathering of information and oversight of preparation of our financial statements and this registration statement and required periodic reports, as well as continued informal efforts to locate a business opportunity.
+Currently, these officers and directors do not actively oversee any business operations.
+However, they have expended time and effort for corporate matters, such as, completion of the change of domicile merger, the gathering of information and oversight of preparation of our financial statements and this registration statement, as well as continued informal efforts to locate a business opportunity.